 Multiple Instead of One – the rule for investments is rather than having one big investment property, have multiple smaller investment properties, this would allow you to take flexible decisions to buy/sell based on your future cash flow needs, rather than dissolving one big asset.
 Another benefit is that smaller properties are easier to exit when time comes and have lower days on the market ratio.
 The third benefit is that the rental increase on a bigger property is not in proportion to the higher undertaking you would have to take to get it financed in the form of monthly repayments.

-Give the time to grow – Most importantly for anything to flourish most important ingredient is the time, once you have decided on the property, made the closing, marketed it given to right tenants.
+Give the time to grow – Most importantly for anything to flourish most important ingredient is the time, once you have decided on the property, made the closing, selected the right tenants.
 Give it time to grow and do regular upkeep when required.
 A right time horizon between buying & selling a property would give you expected returns.

 Wish you all the very best and for more interesting blogs refer -> www.muditmehta.com/blog/